nawforce/apex-link/README.md

 master: [![Master Build Status](https://travis-ci.org/nawforce/pkgforce.svg?branch=master)](https://travis-ci.org/nawforce/pkgforce)

-Provides utility functions for the handling collections of Salesforce metadata.
+Provides utility functions for handling collections of Salesforce metadata.
 The library is implemented in Scala in a style that allows it to be compiled for either use on both JVM or node.
 This library was originally part of
 [ApexLink](https://github.com/nawforce/ApexLink) which can perform static analysis of Apex code and support Salesforce IDEs.
 It has been spun out to allow it to be used for other tasks.